 Next, you need to learn how to remove ceramic tile adhesive from concrete floor.
 You can do this in several ways.
 First, you can try using your chisel to scrape away any remaining adhesive or debris.

 You can also try using some type of solvent to dissolve your tile adhesive.
 This is the least physically demanding way to remove the remaining adhesive, but it’s a relatively long process.
-First, you need to apply the product, following all safety instructions, allow the product to act on the adhesive, and then clean the adhesive and residue before finally allowing the wall to dry.
-You’ll also want to make sure your room is well ventilated.
+First, you need to apply the product, following all safety instructions, allow the product to act on the adhesive, and then clean the adhesive and residue before finally allowing the surface to dry.
+You’ll also want to make sure that the area is well ventilated.
 These solvents generally have strong chemicals or acids, so make sure you aren’t breathing these in!

 Also, make sure you don’t damage the concrete below with your solvent.
-Regardless of what process you use to remove the adhesive, it doesn’t have to be perfect.
+Regardless of what process you use to remove the adhesive, the surface doesn’t have to be perfect.
 You can smooth out the concrete in the next step.

 Smooth Concrete Subfloor